“RNT has transformed my health in so many ways” - Milesh

-If there’s one type of client we love to work with, it’s the person who comes to us at the last resort.
+If there’s one type of individual we love to work with at RNT, is the person who comes to us as the last resort.
 They’ve tried everything, spent years in the gym, hired plenty of trainers, but never seen the results that match their time and effort.

 This was Milesh.
-At 32 years old working as a City professional in the payments industry, he’d spent more than a decade training hard with the aim of building a physique he was proud of.
+In his early 30s working as a City professional in the payments industry, he’d spent more than a decade training hard with the aim of building a physique he was proud of.

 As work and life became busier, everything was getting harder as the lack of structure, systems and proper daily habits became more apparent.
-The body fat was piling on, he was feeling lethargic and in his own words (as you’ll read below), he was starting to feel his age!
+The body fat was piling on, he was feeling lethargic and in his own words, he was starting to feel his age!

 At the end of 2018, Milesh had had enough.
 With his wedding on the horizon in October 2019, he decided now was the time to go to the next level.
 He was ready to turn his life around, transform his body and create a new lifestyle for himself.